+\item By $i$-approach: The bilinear Ritz projection $z_h \in V_h$ of $z$ is computed first.
+Then the approximation $\tilde{z}$ is obtained by patch-wise higher-order interpolation of $z_h$.
+In the following numerical experiments, we only consider \textit{quadratic} interpolation. \end{itemize}

-However, in practical computations, both of the above approaches cost massive computing resources\cite{becker2001optimal}.
-They all build a different finite element space for solving the dual problem.
-In such a process, some operations would be necessary, i.e., remeshing the grid, re-organizing the degree of freedoms, regeneration of the information of numerical quadrature, the reformation of stiff matrix, and solving an even larger linear system of linear equations.
-These operations would cost large CPU time and memory storage in calculations.
-Thus, we expect to propose an efficient approach that can avoid these operations to accelerate the process of computing the approximation to the dual solution $w$.
+In practical simulations, the first two approaches all build a different finite element space for solving the dual problem.
+Some operations would be necessary in such a process, i.e., re-meshing the grid, re-organizing the degree of freedoms, regeneration of the information of numerical quadrature,the reformation of a larger scale stiff matrix, and solving an even larger linear system of linear equations, which would cost nonignorable CPU time and memory storage in calculations.
+To avoid these operations, the $i$-approach obtains the approximation $\tilde{z}$ by using higher-order interpolation, which makes it cheaper than the other two classic approaches \cite{rabizadeh2020pointwise}.
+Different from three classic approaches above, we expect to propose a novel approach to avoid the Galerkin orthogonality.
+Such a new approach can also avoid these operations so the acceleration in simulations can be expected.